renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 ---
 ##  Project Overview
 ---
-This repository contains the official documentation of Team “Los Grises Jr” for the Future Engineers category at the World Robot Olympiad 2026.
+This project presents the development of an autonomous vehicle designed for the Future Engineers category of the World Robot Olympiad 2026.

-Our project focuses on the development of an autonomous vehicle capable of navigating dynamic environments using computer vision and an advanced steering control system.
+The robot is capable of navigating a dynamic environment using a combination of computer vision and closed-loop control systems.

-The design combines mechanical precision, real-time vision processing, and feedback control algorithms to achieve stable and accurate navigation.
+The system integrates:

+Real-time vision processing
+Ackermann steering geometry
+PID-based control

+This combination enables stable, precise, and adaptive navigation.

-##  Robot Description
+##  **Robot Description**

 The robot is built using an Ackermann steering system, similar to real-world vehicles.

+The vehicle is based on an Ackermann steering system, similar to real-world cars.

 🔧 Why Ackermann Steering?

-The Ackermann geometry was selected instead of a differential drive system because:
+Compared to differential drive systems, Ackermann steering provides:

-It reduces lateral wheel slip
+Reduced lateral wheel slip
-Improves trajectory accuracy in curves
+Improved curve accuracy
-Provides more realistic and stable motion
+More realistic motion behavior

-This is especially important in environments with tight turns and obstacles.
+Greater stability at higher speeds

-A dedicated motor controls the steering mechanism, allowing precise angle adjustments.
+A dedicated motor controls the steering angle, allowing fine adjustments during navigation.
 ---
 ## Vehicle Photo